SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

 Note that the implementation of 2048 is a sketch and was used to brainstorm on skinning.
 It should be rewritten using more recent implementations of Bloc.

+### Some generic extensions

+Here is a list of generic extensions that can be applied to many games:

+- Support the definition of levels by proposing a progression in terms of difficulties.
+- Offer the possibility to replay a given level.
+- Offer the possibility to save a game.
+- Offer the possibility to replay a game up to a certain point.
+- Record the time to finish a game with high score management.